-This Privacy Notice explains the types of personal data that The Flag and Bunting Store (referred to as "we" "our" or "us" in the Notice) may collect about you when you interact with us.
+This Privacy Notice explains the types of personal data that The Cotton Bunting Company (referred to as "we" "our" or "us" in the Notice) may collect about you when you interact with us.
 It also explains how we store and handle that data.

 2. The legal bases we rely on